Myotherapy Hastings

 - Eases stress and supports relaxation

-- Fosters faster healing of strained muscles and sprained ligaments; reduces pain and swelling; reduces formation of excessive scar tissue
+- Supports quicker healing of muscle and ligament injuries; reduces pain and swelling; curtails excessive scar tissue build-up

 - Reduces muscle spasms